HughP/MLKA/Research-Keyboards/Nigeria Unicode Underline/Nigeria Unicode Underline Keyboard Chart.md

 !  `+` | a e i o u q m n A E I O U M N
        | a̋ e̋ I̋ ő ű ɑ̋ m̋ n̋ A̋ E̋ I̋ Ő Ű M̋ N̋

+####Combining Deadkeys
 If a deadkey is typed twice, it will produce its original value (If you type a semicolon two times you will get a semicolon).

-####Combining Deadkeys
 Deadkeys may be combined to get double diacritics.
 For example:

 Dead Key 1 and 2 | next key
  -----|-----
 `;` + `'`  a  | a	e	i	o	u	A	E	I	O	U
-|will give you   á̱, etc
+ |will give you   á̱ , etc.
 `'` + `;` + | a	e	i	o	u	A	E	I	O	U
-| will also give you á̱
+ | will also give you á̱ , etc.

 ####Resolving acedental deadkey presses
 One high tone is the deadkey for acute